IMPROVING ACCESS TO QUALITY EDUCATION

 In September 2017, D2D opened Wasambo Boys High School to meet the demand for education space, with the ability to host 320 boarding students at full capacity.
 Available scholarships allow high achievers from the local area to continue with education regardless of financial circumstances, furthering opportunities for those less able to access secondary education.
 In addition, the school aims to raise education standards by infusing a model of student-centered learning into the syllabus.
 A mixed expatriate and Malawian staff brings a contemporary pedagogy of international standards to the table.

-Visit the website, www.wasambo.org, to find out more information and get recent updates on Wasambo Boys High School
+Please visit wasambo.org for more information and recent updates on Wasambo Boys High School

 DEVELOPING NURSERY EDUCATION